-Immediate Past President of ISME
+Previous President of ISME

 Dr. Sheila Woodward is Professor of Music and Director of Music Education at Eastern Washington University, USA.
-She is Past President of the International Society for Music Education and Vice President of the International Music Council.
+She previously served as President of the International Society for Music Education and is currently Vice President of the International Music Council.
 She serves on the Editorial Board of the Journal of Popular Music Education and previously served on the Editorial Board of the International Journal of Music Education.
 She is a native of South Africa and earned her Ph.D. from the University of Cape Town and a Performer’s Licentiate in Organ from the Associated Board of the Royal Schools of Music.
 She previously taught at the University of Southern California, the University of South Florida, and the University of the Western Cape.
-Dr. Woodward has previously served on numerous professional boards; among them being two terms on the ISME Board of Directors (2004-2008), three terms on the ISME Early Childhood Music Education Commission (1992-1998, two as Chair), two terms on the NAfME Council for IN-ovations (2012-2014, one as Chair), and two terms on the NAfME Executive Board of the Society for General Music (2002-2006).
+Dr. Woodward has previously served on numerous professional boards; among them being five terms on the ISME Board of Directors (2004-2008 and 2012-2016), three terms on the ISME Early Childhood Music Education Commission (1992-1998, two as Chair), two terms on the NAfME Council for IN-ovations (2012-2014, one as Chair), and two terms on the NAfME Executive Board of the Society for General Music (2002-2006).
 Dr. Woodward’s research focus is Music and Wellbeing.
 She explores this from before birth to adulthood, with studies on the fetus, neonate, premature infant, young child, at-risk youth, juvenile offender and adult musician.
 She has published numerous articles, in addition to chapters in Benedict et al.’s The Oxford Handbook of Social Justice in Music Education (2015) and in Malloch and Trevarthen’s Communicative musicality: Narratives of expressive gesture and being human (Oxford, 2009).
 Dr. Woodward has been awarded generous grants to promote international exchange programs, bringing South African musicians to perform in the USA alongside students and professors, and she has directed numerous outreach programs in both countries.